I spent about 15 years in the corporate world working in Human Resources, and have tons of experience teaching effective communication.

 The 2 ingredients which best help a cake to rise ( apart from the raising agent itself) are flour and eggs.

-Flour, of the wheat variety, contains gluten which has elastic like properties which hold the cake together when cooked.
+Flour, of the wheat variety, contains gluten which has elastic-like properties that hold the cake together when cooked.
 Eggs act as a binding agent and trap air in the mixture which then expands as the cake is cooked causing the cake to rise.

-The hotter the oven, the quicker the sides of the cake cook and as they cook they form a crust meaning the cake can no longer rise at the edges.
-The problem is you are then left with a load of raising agent merrily doing it's thing and reacting with heat and the wet cake ingredients to create bubbles of air and rise - and the only place it can go it the middle of the cake - hence cakes rising in the middle.
+The hotter the oven, the quicker the sides of the cake cook, and as they cook they form a crust meaning the cake can no longer rise at the edges.
+The problem is you are then left with a load of raising agent merrily doing its thing and reacting with heat and the wet cake ingredients to create bubbles of air and rise (and the only place it can go is the middle of the cake), hence cakes rising in the middle.